alekhyanandala/newproject/README.md

 ## To do

 1. Open project directory in command prompt
-2. Run web app in browser using command “streamlit run web_app.py”.This command directs to browser and open web page.
+2. Run web app in browser using command “streamlit run web_app.py”.This command directs to browser and opens web page.

 ![image1](https://user-images.githubusercontent.com/105556144/170809221-afa1b331-8db1-4775-a132-42119039a43f.png)